Key differences between deeds and agreements

 Consider whether it is necessary or appropriate to undertake an ASIC search to establish the capacity of the people who are witnessing the fixing of the seal.

-These execution blocks should only be used for Australian corporations which are registered under Chapter 2A of the Corporations Act 2001 (Cth).
+The execution blocks available in the G+T Execution App should only be used for Australian corporations which are registered under Chapter 2A of the Corporations Act 2001 (Cth).
 They should not be used for a foreign corporation (including a foreign corporation registered under Division 2 of Part 5B.2 of the Corporations Act 2001 (Cth)).

-Specialist advice should be sought in relation to the execution of deeds by foreign corporations.
+Consider seeking specialist advice in relation to the execution of deeds by foreign corporations.

 Delivery